RebeccaStevens/oxide-Plugin-AutoCode/README.md

 ## Permissions

 - `autocode.use` - Allows use of this plugin.
-- `autocode.try` - Allows auto-trying of user code on locked code locks.
+- `autocode.try` - Allows auto-trying of user auto-code on locked code locks.
 - `autocode.admin` - Allows use of admin commands.

 ## Chat Commands